no8f/no8f/README.md

 Just your average Linux elitist and time waster writing dotfiles.

-Below are all the repos I've published (which is none).
+Below are all the repos I've published (which are shit).

-✨ But fear not. ✨
-In the near future I will publish my dotfiles for Arch/Hyprland and some Utils, so this Github account is not a complete waste.

-Some facts about me:
-- c++/qt dev
+c++/qt dev

-- IT Student at DHBW Karlsruhe
+currently im working on a fancy lightweight XMPP client for all plattforms, see you in a year when its finished lol.

+fun fact; the last time i touched grass was 2018
 <!--
 **no8f/no8f** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.